j0py/Tidy/README.md

 }).add
 ```

-If a proxy (say ~a) encounters a send (recognizeable by the function name starting with a "~") like "~reverb 0 1", then:
+If a proxy "~a" encounters a send (recognizeable by the function name starting with a "~") like "~reverb 0 1", then:
 - the ~reverb proxy is created if it does not yet exist
 - another proxy is created, specifically for sending signal from ~a to ~reverb
 - the name of that proxy in ProxySpace will be "~a_reverb"